Actively Recruiting

 • Female participants can be pre-menopausal, peri-menopausal, or post-menopausal

-• Participants willing and able to give informed consent
+• Participants must be willing and able to give informed consent

-• Healthy controls with less than 10 pack-year smoking history (without asthma or COPD)
+• Healthy controls must have less than 10 pack years smoking history and no asthma or COPD diagnosis

 Not Eligible